… or weird stuff continues

 Jesionen was happy with the result 🙂

 Amiga 500 modulator hax

-Since I’ve created my own version of the Amiga 500 modulator based on AD724JRZ chip, I’ve figured that I could put it inside an original A520 case to simply get a better picture quality but keeping it original.
+Since I’ve created my version of the Amiga 500 modulator based on AD724JRZ chip, I’ve figured that I could put it inside an original A520 case to simply get a better picture quality but keep it original.